cfrome77/hugo-website-code/static/README.md

 # Chrisfrome.com

-This repository contains the hugo gode used to generate chrisfrome.com hostedon github pages
+This repository contains the hugo code used to generate chrisfrome.com hosted on github pages

 ## Getting Started